19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Items/Artifacts/Spell Foci/Thyrsus/Thyrsus.md

-# The Enchiridion
+# Thyrsus

 ### Description
-*A dusty old tome made of a tough, almost bark like, binding.
-It's inscribed with the a zodiac of the elements, the forces of life and death, the sun, the moon, the stars, and the void.
-It is written in indecipherable glyphs but to the hero the text is as plain and clear as their childhood stories.
-The foreword states 'This is the Hero's Handbook.
-Remember always: The best life lived is a life lived for others.'*
+*A great staff carved of an immaculate wood.
+Could this be a piece of the tree of life itself?
+It is carved with adornments almost like ivy and leaves up along the staff, and it looks like if you would only speak the right words it could flower and bear fruit.
+The staff feels connected to nature in a visceral way.*

 ## Tier 0 Abilities
-###### Unlock: Upon opening the book and attempting to read it.
+###### Unlock: Upon touching the staff.
-The Enchiridion holds the secrets to divine magic, each page is [Spell](../../../../Magic/Spells/Spell%20Index.md).
-This book's spells use [Wisdom](../../../../Player%20Character%20Components/Chosen%20Statistics/Wisdom.md) as their spell [Casting](../../../../Magic/Casting%20Spells.md) ability.
-The event of the PC finding the book binds their destiny together, and whatever benevolent force is behind the book grants the PC knowledge of how to decipher 2 spells from it's pages.
-Learning the spells requires your spirit to be disciplined and in line with the virtues extolled.
-Whenever your [Wisdom](../../../../Player%20Character%20Components/Chosen%20Statistics/Wisdom.md) increases you may learn 1 more spell.
+The Thyrsus lets the wielder connect to the energy of nature itself, you can learn [spells](../../../../Magic/Spells/Spell%20Index.md) with the [Air](../../../../Magic/Spell%20Tags/Air.md), [Earth](../../../../Magic/Spell%20Tags/Earth.md), [Fire](../../../../Magic/Spell%20Tags/Fire.md), and [Water](../../../../Magic/Spell%20Tags/Water.md) tags through meditating with the staff.
+This staff's spells use [Wisdom](../../../../Player%20Character%20Components/Chosen%20Statistics/Wisdom.md) as their spell [Casting](../../../../Magic/Casting%20Spells.md) ability.
+The event of the PC touching the staff binds their destiny together, and the forces of nature itself grant the PC the ability to cast 2 spells with the staff.
+Learning the spells requires your spirit to be at peace with nature.
+Whenever your [Wisdom](../../../../Player%20Character%20Components/Chosen%20Statistics/Wisdom.md) increases you may learn 2 more spells.

-The Enchiridion is a path to all sorts of knowledge, but it is limited by its nature.
-The spells in the Enchiridion must have the [Life](../../../../Magic/Spell%20Tags/Life.md) tag.

-You can see the life [spell list](../../../../Magic/Spells/Spell%20Index.md) here.
-You gain a +1 to all spell [Casting](../../../../Magic/Casting%20Spells.md) die rolls using this book.
+You can see the elemental [spell list](../../../../Magic/Spells/Spell%20Index.md) here.
+You gain a +1 to all spell [Casting](../../../../Magic/Casting%20Spells.md) die rolls using this staff.
 ## Tier 1 Abilities
-###### Unlock: Perform the ritual of the hero's oath.
+###### Unlock: Meditate with the staff under a tree.
-*The Hero's Handbook*:
+*Nature's Bounty*:
 	The PC can now gain bonuses from helping those in need.
 Whenever they cast a life spell on an ally, both the PC and the ally may add +1 all their [Checks](../../../../Game%20Structure/Check.md) until the end of their next full night's rest.
 A creature can not get more than +1 from this blessing.
 *Holy Life*:
 	When the PC casts a life spell on an undead creature, they deal additional [[Vitalic]] damage equal to their [Wisdom](../../../../Player%20Character%20Components/Chosen%20Statistics/Wisdom.md) plus their [Level](../../../../Player%20Character%20Components/Derived%20Statistics/Level.md).